chromaui/learnstorybook.com/content/intro-to-storybook/react/en/data.md

 ![Broken tasklist](/intro-to-storybook/broken-tasklist-optimized.png)

-One way to solve this problem would be to introduce a presentational/container approach and set up the necessary components and stories to test our scenarios, adding another layer of complexity.
-Instead, let's see how we can do it using a more straightforward approach by adding a decorator, similar to what we did in the [previous chapter](/intro-to-storybook/react/en/composite-component) and provide a mocked store-- in our Storybook stories:
+We can use various approaches to solve this issue.
+Still, as our app is pretty straightforward, we can rely on a decorator, similar to what we did in the [previous chapter](/intro-to-storybook/react/en/composite-component) and provide a mocked store-- in our Storybook stories:

 ```js:title=src/components/TaskList.stories.js
 import React from 'react';